Occidental College: Media

 The campus newspaper is The Occidental, an independent, student-run publication.
 It has been published continuously since 1893.

 KOXY is a student-run campus radio station, in operation in the 1960s and 1970s, and again since 2000.
 It originally operated on the frequency 104.7 in and around campus from 1968 to 2009, but switched to only being available by webstream in 2009.
 KOXY sponsors several on-campus events.

 In 2010, students launched a TV station called CatAList; The station produces 20–30 minutes of student-run content weekly.

 Greek life

-Occidental College's Greek Council consists of roughly eight members, both sororites and fraternities.
+Occidental College's Greek Council consists of roughly eight members, both sororities and fraternities.